 A hearty, meaty, plant-based meatball made with Beyond Meat.
 Pan-fried or baked, you can get these meatballs on the table in under 30 minutes.
 Keep the meal 100% plant-based by topping with our 1-minute plant-based parmesan, or if you eat dairy, top with grated parmesan cheese.
-Just like our Beyond Meat Shepard’s Pie and our Beyond Meat Taco Salad, these meatballs are sure to be a crowd-pleaser.
+Just like our Beyond Meat Shepard’s Pie, our Beyond Meat Grazing Platter and our Beyond Meat Taco Salad, these meatballs are sure to be a crowd-pleaser.

 Pan-Fried or Baked: Your Choice